Equivalence between exponential concentration in quantum machine learning kernels and barren plateaus in variational algorithms: Barren plateaus vs exponential concentration

 \end{lemma}

-Given Lemmas \ref{lemma:total_var_upper} and \ref{lemma:total_var_lower}, we state the theorem, which relates the bounds of the cost functions for VQAs and QNNs to the bounds for the corresponding quantum kernel, with a proof provided in Appendix \ref{app:proof_main_theorem}.
+Given Lemmas \ref{lemma:total_var_upper} and \ref{lemma:total_var_lower}, we state the theorem, which relates the bounds for QNN to the bounds for the corresponding quantum kernel, with a proof provided in Appendix \ref{app:proof_main_theorem}.

-\begin{theorem} \rm Given a cost function, as defined either by Eq.~(\ref{eq:vqa_cost}) or Eq. (\ref{eq:qnn_cost}), that satisfies either an asymptotic exponential upper bound (BP landscape) or polynomial lower bound (BP-free landscape), there exists a quantum kernel, whose variance with respect to data satisfies the same bounds.
-This quantum kernel is constructed using Eq.~(\ref{eq: new_kernel}) that imposes conditions on VQA and QNN.
-These conditions are explicitly specified in Appendix \ref{app:proof_main_theorem}.
+\begin{theorem} \rm Given a QNN as defined in Eq.~(\ref{eq:qnn_cost}) that follows either an asymptotic exponential upper bound (BP landscape) or polynomial lower bound (BP-free landscape), there exists a quantum kernel as defined by Eq.~(\ref{eq: new_kernel}) such that the variance bounds transfer to the quantum kernel variance.
+Formally, for the QNN (Eq.~(\ref{eq:qnn_cost})) exhibiting a BP landscape, i.e.,